Wentworth–Coolidge Mansion: History of the house and ownership

 In 1741, the governorship of the province of New Hampshire was separated from that of the Province of Massachusetts Bay, and Benning Wentworth, son of former Lieutenant-Governor John Wentworth, was appointed its royal governor.
 He requested that the General Court erect a capitol in Portsmouth, but was refused.

 In 1741 Wentworth rented a brick mansion in Portsmouth from his sister Sarah Wentworth Macpheadris Jaffrey, the house now known as the Warner House.
 That house effectually served as the governor's mansion for about seventeen years.

 Wentworth petitioned the legislature to purchase the brick house as an official residence he termed a "Provincial House" in one of his petitions of April 26, 1753, but their offering price was below the owner's asking price, and the purchase was never made.

-From the brick house Wentworth began making land grants to create new towns, starting in 1749.
-Absent a state house or capitol until 1762, the governor's council and the New Hampshire general assembly (legislature) met in various taverns around downtown Portsmouth.
-The most favored meeting place in the first half of the eighteenth century was Packer's Tavern on Pleasant Street at the corner of Court Street (burned in 1813).
-In the 1750s the government favored Horney's Tavern on the northwest corner of Court and Atkinson streets, where Aldrich Park is today (the tavern was demolished c.
-1914).
-They occasionally met in other taverns.
-Not until 1762 was the new capitol or statehouse in the middle of Market Square ready for occupancy.

-Meanwhile, since circa 1750 Wentworth's son Major John Wentworth had been assembling a rural property in the area on the outskirts of Portsmouth along a back channel of the Piscataqua River known as Little Harbor.
+Since circa 1750 Wentworth's son Major John Wentworth had been assembling a rural property in the area on the outskirts of Portsmouth along a back channel of the Piscataqua River known as Little Harbor.
 It included a 100 acre working farm, and residential space.
 Acquisition of outlying country farms was characteristic of Portsmouth's urban mercantile elite.

 The structure was made from existing buildings moved to the site and cobbled together with new sections, giving the house its eccentric asymmetrical appearance.
 Analysis shows it to be an assemblage of at least four, and possibly five, preexisting buildings.